 Although Fintech solutions have not been able to take on banks as the primary fintech solution providers, they have done something different and more inspirational.
 They have changed the world in a way that businesses, across industries, are taking lessons from Fintech startups.

 It has been more than a decade since the Fintech revolution came into existence, fuelled by the great financial crash.
-But everytime the banking circles of New York or London are told that a new Fintech startup company is emerging to eat up their lunch, their reaction is the same smirked “will see”.
+But everytime the banking circles of New York or London are told that a new Fintech startup (financial software development company) is emerging to eat up their lunch, their reaction is the same smirked “will see”.